bmorris3/tynt/docs/index.rst

-`tynt` is a super lightweight package containing approximate transmittance curves for more than five hundred astronomical filters, weighing in at just under 150 KB.
+``tynt`` is a super lightweight package containing approximate transmittance curves for more than one thousand astronomical filters, weighing in at just 186 KB.
 Depends only on numpy and astropy.

 .. toctree::
   :maxdepth: 2